Vectorial1024/ExpressBusServices/README.md

 - Prudential (Legacy): buses etc still stop at stops, but will depart immediately when the stop-skipping criteria is met
 - Aggressive: buses etc will try to predict whether it needs to stop at non-terminus stops, and will literally skip the stop if the prediction passed.
 Not available for trams.
 - Experimental: a stronger version of Aggressive Mode.
 WIP.

+## Extra Stop-Skipping Options

+(WIP) When activated, buses will have a chance to immediately transfer themselves to the most in-demand section of the bus line, resuming from the relevant first-stop terminus, thereby skipping multiple stops at once (refer to #12 for more info); this will be helpful when commuting patterns are asymmetric.

 # Motivation